 What’s the Biggest Tire?
 35″

 “315/75r16” is the answer to the most asked question about the H3 Hummer, “What is the biggest tire you can bolt on to a stock H3 Hummer”.
 315/75r16, which is often referred to as 35-inch tall tire, is the biggest tire that can be bolted on to the factory H3 Hummer without the need for a lift kit or any modification.
 Just drive to the local tire store, pick out any tire sized 315/75r16 and drive away.
 There will be zero issues.
 “315/75r16” equates to a tire that is approximately 34.6 inches tall, 11 inches wide, and mounts on a 16-inch rim.

-I need to dispell some miss information about bolting 315/75r16.
-The local tire guy probably knows nothing more than what the computer tells them.
+I need to dispel some miss information about bolting 315/75r16.
+The local tire guy probably knows just what the computer tells them.
 That computer is going to tell them that 315/75r16 don’t fit.
-I promise you that the 315/75r16 bolt on perfectly fine with zero issues.
-Sometimes the tire guy will try to tell you that the tire will not fit on the rear tailgate, but again I promise you the tire will fit fine.
-If you have any issues just show him the photo below of my bone stock H3 Hummer with a brand new set of 315/75r16 Red Letter General Grabbers.
+I promise you that the 315/75r16 tires mount perfectly and will bolt onto the H3 perfectly fine.
+The tire salesman may try to say that the tire will not fit on the rear tailgate, but again I promise the tire will fit fine.
+If there are any issues, just show the photo below of my bone stock H3 Hummer with a brand new set of 315/75r16 Red Letter General Grabbers.

 H3’s First Lift Kit